 - Neto calls their native apps ‘add-ons’ and external apps are called ‘modules’.
 They have around 90 available currently.
 We’ve stepped through the Neto module installation process and it is complex to get them successfully installed and working.

 The big advantage that Shopify has in this area is that whenever a need for App surfaces - someone develops it.
 This is because the Apps aren’t just native to Shopify, so users don’t need to wait around for an in-house developer to update the platform—chances are, a developer is already on the case.
 As such, Shopify practically has an App for everything you could wish for when running an ecommerce business.

 If you want to keep things simple and have lots of choices, the Shopify App store has this marketplace nailed.

-Bricks & Mortar Integration
+Comparison of Bricks & Mortar Integration

 Shopify has a great Retail Plan and offers POS hardware to get you trading in stores, markets and events.

 Neto has a solid offer here as well, so both platforms will have you covered with the minimum of fuss.

 Looking at the big picture, Neto is a solid platform for wholesalers who need a more complex set of wholesale pricing, shipping tiers and the ability to edit orders after they’re placed.